 - 1. The placed in service date as defined in IRS Notice 88-116 for each building and/or type of tax credit.
 Month and year should correspond with occupancy certificate.
 If the month and year do not correspond, submit a written statement indicating the reason. - 2.
-It is highly recommended that owners/developers of tax exempt projects seek the appropriate legal and bond professional advice on these matters. - 3.
-Compliance with all applicable design requirements. - 4.
-Compliance with all requirements of the Preliminary Determination letter issued by Minnesota Housing on the project and the requirements of Article 8 of the State of Minnesota Housing Tax Credit QAP.
+It is highly recommended that owners/developers of projects financed with the proceeds of tax-exempt bonds seek the appropriate legal and bond professional advice on these matters. - 3.
+Compliance with all applicable design requirements.

+4. Compliance with all requirements of the Preliminary Determination letter issued by Minnesota Housing on the project and the requirements of Article 8 of the State of Minnesota Housing Tax Credit QAP.